Teaching and training is about helping someone reach their full potential, whether this is for personal or professional reasons.

 There might be grants, loans and bursaries available to help with your teacher training costs, particularly in certain skill shortage areas such as construction, maths and science.

-You will need to research organisations which might require teachers or trainers in your specialist subject.
-You could find out what colleges and training organisations there are in your location and politely contact them to ask if they have any positions available.
+You could find out what colleges and training organisations there are in your location and politely contact them to ask if they have any positions available for your particular subject.
 If they do, ask for an application form.
 If they don’t, ask if you can send them your curriculum vitae for them to keep on file.
 Don’t be put off by rejection, you need to persevere and stay positive.
 You could always offer to help out on a voluntary basis for a few hours a week.
 This would enable you to gain some experience and make some contacts.

 If you are attending a training course at the moment, you could talk to your tutor and ask them if they know of any teaching opportunities.